Coinbase Review – Is Coinbase Safe & Trustworthy To Use?

-Customers can purchase and sell Bitcoin with a connected bank account, SEPA transfer, Paypal account (selling only), Interac Online, and many more payment methods.
-This cryptocurrency exchange has started out only as a broker (selling Bitcoins directly to customers).
-However, in May 2016 Coinbase started operating GDAX – which is now called Coinbase Pro.
+Customers can purchase and sell Bitcoinwith a connected bank account, SEPA transfer, Paypal account (selling only), Interac Online, and many more payment methods.
+This cryptocurrency exchange started out only as a broker (selling Bitcoinsdirectly to customers).
+However, in May 2016 Coinbasestarted operating GDAX (Global Digital Assets Exchange) – which is now called Coinbase Pro.
 This is a Bitcoin exchange, where Bitcoiners can trade Bitcoins with one another.

 Did you know: Coinbase asked Vitalik Buterin to come in for a chat in 2013 and they nearly offered him a job on their team.
 However, this didn’t happen because early the following year, Vitalik went on to create Ethereum.

 Is Coinbase a Scam?

-Anyone reading this Coinbase review is probably asking this question and straight answer is: Coinbase is definitely not a scam, but definitely has technical difficulties at times and a poor customer support.
-They’re a bit clunky and still a work in progress but the most convenient way to buy and sell Bitcoin we’ve found.
+Anyone reading this Coinbase review is probably asking this question and the straight answer is: Coinbase is definitely not a scam, but definitely has technical difficulties at times and poor customer support.
+They’re a bit clunky and still a work in progress but the most convenient way to buy and sell Bitcoinwe’ve found.

 Is Coinbase Safe?

 The short answer is yes.

 Coinbase is very safe.
-The company has invested heavily in insuring their vaults to minimize their losses.
+The company has invested heavily in ensuring its vaults to minimize its losses.
 Also is the fact that the company is integrated with the major banking industries that also protect their investments.

-Having received funds to the tune of US $ 75 million and above over the years since its conception, San Francisco based cryptocurrency exchange goes, without doubt, one of the most secure virtual currency brokers in the world.
+Having received funds to the tune of US $ 75 million and above over the years since its conception, the San Francisco-based cryptocurrency exchange goes, without doubt, one of the most secure virtual currency brokers in the world.

-Coinbase is a Bitcoin company based in San Francisco, which means that is required to comply with US laws and regulations, at both a federal and state level.
+Is Coinbase legit?
+Coinbaseis a Bitcoin company based in San Francisco, which means that is required to comply with US laws and regulations, at both a federal and state level.
 Here are some of the regulatory bodies, laws, and regulations that Coinbase complies with:

 - It complies with state money transmission laws and regulations.